adamsilver/fdpb/01-a-registration-form.md

 Alternatively, we could wait until the user enters enough characters before showing an error.
 But this means the only way a user gets feedback is after they have provided the field successfully which is somewhat pointless.

 We could wait until the user leaves the field (`onblur`), but this is too late as the user has mentally prepared for (and often started to type in) the next field.
 Some users switch windows or use a password manager when using a form.
-Doing so triggers the blur event and will cause an error to show before the user is finished.
+Doing so will trigger the blur event and causing an error to show before the user is finished.
+All very frustrating.

 In any case, many users have their eyes fixated on the keyboard as they type, so they may not notice the feedback at all.

-If users are making lots of errors, there's probably something fundamentally wrong with the design of the form.
+If users are making lots of errors, there's probably something fundamentally wrong elsewhere.
 Focus on shortening the form and provide clear labelling and hint text.
 This way users shouldn't see more than the odd error.
 We'll deal with longer forms in upcoming chapters.

 ### Disabling Submission Until Valid

 Another form of instant feedback is to disable the submit button until the form is valid.
 This feedback is rather ambiguous and suffers from two crucial problems.

 First, disabled buttons are afforded by being ‘grayed out’ making the text hard-to-read.
-Second, if there is an error, the user won't know why that is.
-Instead they're left to guess which (set of) field(s) require their attention.
+Second, if there is an error, the user won't know why.
+Instead they're left to guess which (set of) field(s) require their attention.d

 ### Checklist Affirmation Pattern